The town of Sankt Johann im Pongau is considered the gateway to the Sportwelt Amade ski area and one of the most famous sports centers in Austria.

 Ski schools and equipment rental

-Alpendorf has all the conditions for pleasant skiing: a ski equipment rental office, where the entire range of necessary ammunition is presented, from helmets and gloves to skis and snowboards made to special order; as well as three ski schools with certified instructors.
+Alpendorf has everything you need for a great skiing holiday: a ski rental shop with a full range of equipment from helmets and gloves to custom-made skis and snowboards; and three ski schools with certified instructors.

 Hotels and apartments in Alpendorf

-As mentioned earlier, there are various hotels, guesthouses and guest houses in Alpendorf, among which only Oberforsthof, Alpendorf, Alpina and several other four-star hotels can boast of SPA, swimming pools, saunas, Turkish baths, jacuzzis and solariums with five stars The approximate cost of a double room in these apartments can reach 200-250 €.
+As mentioned earlier, in Alpendorf there are various hotels, guesthouses and guest houses, among which only Oberforstof has five stars, Alpendorf, Alpina and several other four-star hotels can boast of SPA, swimming pools, saunas, Turkish baths, jacuzzis and solariums.
+The approximate cost of a double room in these apartments can reach 200-250 €.

 Restaurants and cafes in Alpendorf